IAmZero247/SQL_Learning/SQL/02_Sql_Commands/02_DML.md

  ======
  DELETE FROM <table_name>;

- Ex: DELETE FROM abc_customers;  >>>> It will delete all rows from database table because we don't have any where                                             condition in sql statement.
+ Ex: DELETE FROM abc_customers;  >>>> It will delete all rows from database table because we don't have any where filtering                                           condition in sql statement.

  Syntax: